 Device Manager

 The CharaChorder Device Manager is the one-stop-shop for users with a CCOS-powered device.
 It boasts high quality graphics, animations and a simple user interface.
-On the device manager, you can change your device’s layout, manage your chord library, adjust your settings, and even send serial commands to your device.
+On the device manager, you can change your device’s layout, manage your chord library, and adjust your settings.

 Feel free to use the links below to skip to whatever section you would like to read or scroll to start with the first section.